Julio Xavier Labayen: Formation and studies

-Priesthood and Episcopacy
+Priesthood and episcopacy

-Father Xavier, OCD was ordained on 4 June 1955 in Colegio Sta.
-Teresa in Rome by Adeodato Cardinal Piazza (who was also a Discalced Carmelite).
-It was not until four years later that he was able to celebrate his first Solemn High Mass in Bacolod on 14 November 1949.
+Labayen was ordained on June 4, 1955, in Colegio Sta.
+Teresa in Rome by Cardinal Adeodato Piazza (who was also a Discalced Carmelite).
+It was not until four years later that he was able to celebrate his first Solemn High Mass in Bacolod on November 14, 1949.
 As a priest, he was assigned as assistant parish priest of St. Joseph Parish in Polillo in 1959 then consequently its parish priest the next year.
-Yet, he will fill another assignment as apostolic administrator of the Prelature of Infanta on 23 June 1961.
+Yet, he will fill another assignment as apostolic administrator of the Prelature of Infanta on June 23, 1961.

-On 26 July 1966 he was appointed as prelate of the Prelature of Infanta and Titular Bishop of Sinnuara.
-He was consecrated bishop on 8 September 1966 at the Carmelite church of Our Lady of Mount Carmel (now a national shrine and minor basilica) in New Manila, Quezon City.
-Rufino Jiao Cardinal Santos (Archbishop of Manila) was the principal consecrator along with the two principal co-consecrators Bishop Alfredo Maria Obviar (then Apostolic Administrator of Lucena) and Bishop Pedro Bantigue (then Auxiliary Bishop of Manila).
+On July 26, 1966, he was subsequently appointed by Pope Paul VI as Territorial Prelate of Infanta and Titular Bishop of Sinnuara.
+He was consecrated bishop on September 8, 1966, at the Carmelite church of Our Lady of Mount Carmel (now a national shrine and minor basilica) in New Manila, Quezon City.
+Cardinal Rufino Jiao Santos (Archbishop of Manila) was the principal consecrator along with the two principal co-consecrators Bishop Alfredo Maria Obviar (then Apostolic Administrator of Lucena) and Bishop Pedro Bantigue (then Auxiliary Bishop of Manila).

+As a bishop, he was a principal co-consecrator for the episcopal ordinations of Bishop Jesus Varela in 1967, Bishop Arquimínio Rodrigues da Costa in 1976, and Archbishop Rolando Octavus Joven Tria Tirona, OCD in 1994.

-Bishop Labayen, OCD served the Prelature of Infanta until the Saint John Paul II approved his retirement on 28 June 2003 with the announcement of the appointment of his Carmelite confrere, Bishop Rolando Tirona, OCD.
+Bishop Labayen served the Prelature of Infanta until Pope John Paul II approved his retirement on June 28, 2003, with the announcement of the appointment of his Carmelite confrere, Bishop Rolando Tria Tirona.
+Labayen was the longest-serving Prelate of Infanta for 36 years.

-Coat-of-Arms
+Coat-of-arms

-The heraldry of Bishop Labayen, OCD was designed by Prof. Galo B. Ocampo.
+The heraldry of Bishop Labayen was designed by Galo B. Ocampo.

 The dexter side (left of the viewer) represents the Prelature of Infanta, according to the practice of combining the arms of the bishop with his territorial jurisdiction.
-On the chief of the dexter (upper left) are symbols of the titular patrons of the prelature: the orb (Infant Jesus of Prague) and the lion (Saint Mark the Evangelist).
+On the chief of the dexter (upper left) are symbols of the titular patrons of the prelature: the orb (Infant Jesus of Prague) and the lion (Mark the Evangelist).
 On the base of the dexter (bottom left) is an azure background and fleur-de-lis representing the Blessed Virgin Mary and the three flowers symbolizing the Trinity.

 The sinister side (right of the viewer) bears the personal blazon of the bishop.
 The chief of the sinister (upper right) is the arms of the Order of Discalced Carmelites to which the bishop belonged.
 On the base of the sinister (bottom right) is a sable and argent checkered which was the arms of the Labayen family.

 His episcopal motto is "Dominus est" from the John 21:7 where the beloved disciple shouted "It is the Lord" and reflects a recognition of God in all circumstances of life.